phetsims/phet-info/typescript-conversion/conversion-checklist.md

 For https://github.com/phetsims/chipper/issues/1616, we would like to convert the sim to TypeScript.

+- [ ] Identify what brands and feature sets are supported.
+Is it a phet-io sim?
+Does it have a stable API?
 - [ ] Publish dev version before.
-Use `--message="before TypeScript conversion, see {{issue number URL}}"` option in grunt build to connect to the conversion issue.
+Use `grunt dev --brands={{brands}} --message="before TypeScript conversion, see {{issue number URL}}"` option in grunt build to connect to the conversion issue.
 - [ ] Create a branch
 - [ ] Create a harness that will test for snapshot-comparison regressions.
 Record the URL and SHAs.
 Set up to run in `npm test`
 - [ ] Use typescript-quick-start.md to familiarize yourself with the typescript conversion process.